Show transcript Play Pause

 Walk from “Datteln/Wittener Straße” (approx. 10 minutes)

-Arrival by bike
+Arrive by bike

 - Emscher Park cycle path